TheOdinProject/curriculum/advanced_html_css/animation/keyframes.md

 ### Animations vs transitions

 Animations let you animate elements from one style configuration to another.
 Does this sound familiar?
-You wouldn't be wrong for thinking, "Well, what's the point in learning animations if they are basically the same as transitions?", but animations greatly expand on some capabilities that transitions simply do not have.
+You wouldn't be wrong for thinking, "Well, what's the point in learning animations if they are basically the same as transitions?", but animations greatly expand on some capabilities that transitions do not have.
 A few of the differences include:

 * Transitions were designed to animate an element from one state to another.
 They *can* loop, but they weren't designed for that.
 Animations, on the other hand, *were* designed with the purpose of explicitly enabling loops.